Back to Blog

 The patients were the best part.
 The system around them was the worst.
 I watched good pharmacists burn out, leave the profession, or just go numb.
 I understood why.
 When you're verifying prescriptions at a pace that compromises safety because corporate set the quota, something is fundamentally broken.

-In 2021, after 18 years at CVS Health - from pharmacy clerk to district leader - I walked away.
+In 2021, after 18 years at CVS Health, I walked away.
 Not for AI.
 Not for tech.
 I walked away because I wanted to build something of my own.

 The first venture was trucking.
 I lost money.
 Real money.
 The kind of loss that teaches you things a classroom never will.
-It taught me about operations, cash flow, and the difference between a good idea and a viable business.
-It was painful, but it was necessary.
+The trucking industry has thin margins, complex logistics, and a thousand ways to lose money if you don't understand the operational details.
+I learned about cash flow the hard way.
+I learned about the difference between revenue and profit the hard way.
+I learned about the difference between a good idea and a viable business the hard way.

-I tried other things.
+I tried other things after trucking.
 I kept building.
 I kept learning.
 The common thread was always the same: systems thinking and solving real problems for real people.
+The pharmacy training never left.
+The clinical discipline, the evidence-based approach, the ability to make decisions under pressure.
+Those skills just needed a different context.

 Then AI Arrived